earchibong/devops_projects/private_repositories.md

-# Setting up private repositories and Preparing CI pipelines with Jenkins
+# Setting Up Private Repositories And Preparing CI Pipelines With Jenkins

 In Artifactory, either local, remote or virtual repositories can be set up.
 It doesn’t matter if it is for docker, helm, or standard software binaries.